chaaz/versio/docs/contributing.md

 See ex. [the book](https://doc.rust-lang.org/book/index.html), or elsewhere on the internet for help getting started with rust.

+Also, make sure you've read the project [README](../README.md) and [Dependency page](./dependencies.md) so that you have an idea of how Versio must be installed.

 ## Project structure

 Here is the structure of "versio":